paytabscom/paytabs-ios-library-sample/README.md

 ### Pay with Apple Pay

-1. Do the steps 1 and 2 from **Pay with Credit Card** although you can ignore Billing & Shipping details and Apple Pay will handle it, also you must pass the **merchant name** and **merchant identifier**.
+1. Do the steps 1 and 2 from **Pay with Card** although you can ignore Billing & Shipping details and Apple Pay will handle it, also you must pass the **merchant name** and **merchant identifier**.

 ```
-let configuration = PayTabsConfiguration(profileID: "*your profile id*",
+let configuration = PaymentSDKConfiguration(profileID: "*your profile id*",
                                     serverKey: "*server key*",
                                     clientKey: "*client key*",
                                     cartID: "12345",